-- Are about 1/60th of an inch in size as adults, less than 1/150th of an inch as larvae.
+- They are about 1/60th of an inch in size as adults, less than 1/150th of an inch as larvae

-- As larvae, have only six legs, but adults have eight legs.
+- As larvae, they have only six legs, but adults have eight legs

-- Are red in color, but turn yellowish after feeding on blood.
+- They are red in color but turn yellowish after feeding on blood.

-- Is actually a very tiny arachnid, like spiders and ticks.
+- They are actually a very tiny arachnid, like spiders and ticks

-- is scientifically described as a family of Trombiculidae, in the order Actinedida, in the class Arachnida.
+- They are scientifically described as a family of Trombiculidae, in the order Actinedida, in the class Arachnida